DOI-USGS/asc-public-docs/docs/concepts/camera-geometry-and-projections/proj-projections.md

 The two keys that are used to define the PROJ Mapping Group from other ISIS Mapping Groups are the `ProjectionName` key, which will be set to `IProj` and the `ProjString` key.
 `ProjString` is a PROJ4 string that PROJ can read to build a projection from.

-For a detaited list of projections and there parameters see [PROJ Projections](https://proj.org/en/stable/operations/projections/index.html).
+For a detailed list of projections and their parameters see [PROJ Projections](https://proj.org/en/stable/operations/projections/index.html).
 For more details about parameterizing a PROJ projection see [PROJ Cartographic Projections](https://proj.org/en/stable/usage/projections.html)

 ## ISIS Mapping Group Comparison